Belleville, Illinois: History

 The first style of houses in Belleville were simple brick cottages, known locally as "German street houses" or "row houses."
 Architectural styles flourished in greater variety, featuring American Foursquare, French Second Empire, Greek Revival, Gothic Revival, Italianate, Queen Anne, and Victorian.
 The Belleville Historic District, which was listed on the National Register of Historic Places in 1976, comprises 73 contributing properties.

 The "Old Belleville Historic District," was defined and recognized in 1974 and is the city's first historic district.
 The city also has designated two more historic districts: "Hexenbuckel" (est. in 1991) and "Oakland" (est. in 1995).

 Belleville's early German immigrants were educated, with most of them having graduated from German universities.
 They were nicknamed "Latin Farmers" because of this.
 After 1836 Gustav Koerner contributed to establish the city's public library.
 The Belleville Public Library is the state's oldest, predating the Illinois State Library by three years.
 The German settlers also founded choral and dramatic groups, as well as literary societies.
 They established one of the first kindergartens in the country here.

+In 1990, as reported by the Belleville News-Democrat using the US Census data, the city surpassed the neighboring city of East St. Louis to become the most populated city in the Metro East and Southern Illinois.

 The National Civic League recognized Belleville in 2011 as one of the ten recipients of the All-America City Award.
+Belleville is coterminous with the now defunct Belleville Township.

+Major employers within the city limits include Protestant Memorial Medical Center (dba Memorial Hospital), Empire Comfort Systems, Peerless Premier Appliance, Allsup, Belleville Boot Company, Illinois American Water (corporate office, quality control and research laboratory), Permobil US, Roesch Inc., Beno J. Gundlach Co., Chelar Tool & Die, International Paper, Triple Sticks Food Inc., Kaskaskia Engineering, and Mathis Marifian & Richter Ltd.